 Scenario 1: A Junk Car

 Your protagonist’s car is continually leaving him on the side of the road, day and night.
 When it was new, fifteen years ago, it was very nice sitting in it, relaxing, enjoying the comfortable ride, the road ahead, the scenery, but now it’s nothing but a drain.
 It’s utterly breaking down, causing huge repair bills, and he can’t see an end to it.
 It’s ready for the junkyard, but he can’t afford a new one.
 Meanwhile it feels like he’s building the car from scratch—which he is.

-A particular setting in fiction becomes symbolic when enough thematic parallels are there to make it so.
+A particular setting in literature becomes symbolic when enough thematic parallels are there to make it so.
 How might that junk heap of car be symbolic?
 Let’s start with your character’s life: it’s coming undone.
 His wife just left him.
 His two kids hate him, or at least they say they do.
 He was recently laid off.
 On the way home from hearing that, he accidentally ran a red light and got a ticket!

 And that bad car—on top of everything else.

 Lately, whenever he feasts his eyes on it, he wants to park it in a ditch.
 He wants to blame it for everything wrong in his spiraling-down life.